 Building a tube cooker’s frame is relatively easy if you use a metal that can be fashioned into a curved half-circle surface that will concentrate the sun’s energy.
 Fashion a support for the evacuated glass tube with flanges.
 A refinement is to add a high-temperature plastic gasket to hold the tube in place.
 The tube cooker can sit on a mount constructed from metal or wood or, if you’re out on a hike, take your cooker along and scavenge for rocks, sand, dirt or other non-combustible materials for an impromptu mount.

 A parabolic solar cooker is based on a design similar to a radar or satellite TV dish, with the reflective, adjustable dish on the bottom so that it focuses the sun’s energy on a cookpot on a stand or transom in the center.

-A parabolic cooker is much more efficient that a box or panel model and can reach 650 degrees Fahrenheit, meaning cooking times are more similar to a conventional gas or electric stove burner and you can grill and fry.
-The downside of a parabolic cooker is its precision: the chef must adjust the reflectors every 15-30 minutes to maintain high temperatures.
+A parabolic cooker is much more efficient than a box or panel model and can reach 650 degrees Fahrenheit, meaning cooking times are more similar to a conventional gas or electric stove burner and you can grill and fry.
+The downside of a parabolic cooker is its precision; the chef must adjust the reflectors every 15 to 30 minutes to maintain high temperatures.

 You can create a parabolic cooker using cardboard surfaced in foil or Mylar, but to make the most of its potential, build the ‘petals’ of the parabolic surface from higher-quality reflective materials.
 A refinement is to add a solar tracking device that automatically adjusts the cooker’s reflective surfaces to the sun.